Published: Aug 10, 2023

 Insufficient prioritization due to perceived lack of value

-Even when staff do examine contracts, many offices put this task lower on the priority list.
-Time constraints send staff after the higher-dollar claims roadblocks- denials.
-Taking this step when higher-dollar value denials wait to be appealed and accounts receivable must be collected can seem like too much effort for too little gain.
+Even when staff does examine contracts, many put this task lower on the priority list.
+Time constraints send staff after the higher-dollar claims roadblocks – denials.
+When higher-dollar value denials wait to be appealed and accounts receivable must be collected, pursuing underpayments can seem like too much effort for too little gain.
 It is just simpler to locate and reconcile a denied claim than research and challenge one instance of missed incremental revenue involved in underpayments.
 Because they perceive far lower revenue recovery, staff rarely reworks underpaid claims.

 This mindset misses the fact that flagging repeated types of underpayments can alert you to trends.
 The money lies in rectifying these trends rather than addressing single instances one by one.
-Bringing them up to the payer helps align you both so that future claims are reimbursed at the correct contracted rate.
+Further, rectifying the root issues with the payer helps align you both so that future claims are reimbursed at the correct contracted rate.
 Never tolerate chronic underpayment by insurers.

 Inadequate technology